StephanGeorg/geocoder-arcgis/README.md

 # GeocoderArcGIS

-A promises based node.js wrapper for the [ArcGIS](https://developers.arcgis.com/features/geocoding/) Geocoder API.
+A promises based JavaScript wrapper for the [ArcGIS](https://developers.arcgis.com/features/geocoding/) Geocoder API.
+It uses isomorphic-fetch to use in browser.

 ## Installation